hirosystems/docs/docs/platform/create-project.md

 ![Import Clarinet project from GitHub](images/import-clarinet-project.png)

-Now that you have created or imported your projects, you are now ready to build your contracts by following the [vuild contracts](build-contract.md) guide.
+Now that you have created or imported your projects, you are now ready to build your contracts by following the [build contracts](build-contract.md) guide.

 You can archive your project at any time by following the [archive project](archive-project.md) guide.